 4. Buy reusable, not disposable.

 Buying items that can be reused may cost more on the front end but will save you money — and benefit the planet — in the long run.
-Think cloth napkins, soft cloths for cleaning, reusable straws and so on.
-If you need to buy disposable, make sure to find more-sustainable options like paper napkins with recycled content.
+Think cloth napkins, reusable cloths for cleaning, reusable straws, and so on.
+If you need to buy disposable, make sure to find more-sustainable options like paper napkins with recycled fibers or tree-free paper products.

 5. Drink filtered tap water.